jalapeno/SRv6_dCloud_Lab/lab_4/lab_4-guide.md

       ```

 3. BGP Route Reflectors **xrd05**, **xrd06**
-    The BGP route reflectors will also need to have the L3VPN feature added to their peering group.
+    The BGP route reflectors will also need to have L3VPN capability added to their peering group.
     ```
     router bgp 65000
-    neighbor-group xrd-ipv4-peer
+    neighbor-group xrd-ipv6-peer
       address-family vpnv4 unicast
       route-reflector-client

-    neighbor-group xrd-ipv6-peer
       address-family vpnv6 unicast
       next-hop-self
     ```